tisannai/plinth/README.md

 Node is exhausted, a new Node is allocated and added to the chain.
 Memory can be deallocated back to `plam`, but only in the order it was reserved, and each deallocation must be annotated with its size.
-`plam` does not keep track of the allocation history.
+`plam` does not keep track of the detailed allocation history.

 ```
            plam_node_s